Gnocchi Mac and Cheese

 Instructions

-- Boil 4 cups of salted water and add the gnocchi, once the gnocchi comes to the surface of the water, it is done.
+- Boil 4 cups of salted water and add the gnocchi.
+Once the gnocchi come to the water's surface, they are done.
 Fish them out with a strainer as they float.
-Put gnocchi in medium baking dish and set aside
+Put the gnocchi in a medium baking dish and set aside.1 pound gnocchi

-- Heat a sauce pan on medium low heat and add butter.
-Once it melts, add flour and whisk until it turns to paste
+- Heat a sauce pan on medium heat and add butter.
+Once it melts, add flour and whisk until it turns to paste.1/4 cup butter, 1/4 cup flour

 Equipment